Home Canning Guide: Learning The Basics

-It was the tomatoes and gherkins that we “put up”, and in the years to follow, we added cucumbers, black-eyed peas, okra, apples, and peaches.
+It was the tomatoes and gherkins that we put up first, homemade salsa was a big favorite.
+In the years to follow, we added cucumbers, black-eyed peas, okra, apples, and peaches.

 Home canning was, and is, a great experience and a wonderful way to preserve meats, fruits, and vegetables.
 To this day, I will bulk buy at the farmer’s market and can for the winter so that I’ll have foods prepared with no chemicals or added salt.

 With today’s emphasis on whole foods, organic farming, and foods that are free of additives, home canning is gaining popularity once again.
-Here are some of the basics for canning food at home.
+Here are some of the basics of canning food at home.

 Canning Basics: How it Works